Should You Quit Your Job and Become a Freelancer?

 Freelancing isn’t the only option

 I would be remiss if I didn’t acknowledge that there are other forms of entrepreneurship.
 You can quit your 9-to-5 to build a startup or a brick-and-mortar business.
 You can start side hustles alongside your main job and see what works.
 You can freelance part-time and bootstrap a startup part-time.
-That's what I did at one point in my career and I eventually sold the company I bootstrapped.
+That's what I did at one point in my career and I eventually How I Negotiated the Sale of My Bootstrapped Businesssold the company I bootstrapped.
 See what works for you.

 The possibilities are endless these days.
+Can Anyone Be a Freelancer?Can you become a freelancer?
+Probably.
 There is absolutely no reason to stay at a job you don’t enjoy forever.

 Whatever you decide, make sure that it matches your personality, your financial situation, and your vision of the future.